Making snow in Blender

 But that’s not really a long-term solution, so I eventually had to go back into the behind-the-scenes and make a real fix.
 First, I thought, let me add some wind and turbulence, maybe that will make the snow not just come straight down like a ball dropping.
 Because snow doesn’t just plop down, it sort of flutters like a butterfly on its descent.
 That helped a little — it did give the snow some variation and movement as it falls.

-So finally, I played with the drag, damp, the Brownian forces.
+Then finally, I also played with the drag, damp, the Brownian forces.
 I’m sure a physicist will be disappointed to hear this, but I don’t really know what any of those mean.
 However, I played and played with the settings, and after trying it a couple of times, I found something that worked … it made my snow fall nice and slowly, right in the scene.
 I left both Brownian and drag at 0, and I put the damp at 0.02.
 I also have the normal velocity set to, for “normal”, 0.00003 m/s.
-Oh, and I think something else important was that under “source”, the emission is coming from the face, and the distribution is jittered, random order, even distribution.
+(But I don’t think that’s important, you can probably leave it at zero.)